Alaya-in-Matrix/Differential_Evolution/README.md

 # README

 * Author: lvwenlong_lambda@qq.com
-* Last Modified: 2017/06/24-11:13:23
+* Last Modified: 2017/06/24-11:25:32

 ## Build and Install

-Dependency:
+Dependencies:

 * CMake, with a minimum version of 3.2.1
-* Boost, and if you installed boost in a custom directory, you have to specify it by `-DBOOST_ROOT=yore/boost/root`
+* Boost, minumu required: 1.57, and if you installed boost in a custom directory, you have to specify it by `-DBOOST_ROOT=yore/boost/root`

 Below is an examle to install: